ABOUT

 Barbara M. Berk’s journey has been circuitous: a childhood love of fabric and sewing; a Master’s Degree in Russian History; over 15 years in magazine publishing.
 Her introduction to antique jewelry led to studies in gemology and bench techniques – and the discovery that her true passion is working directly with metal.
 She learned that metal can be worked like fiber, by hand, yet produce structurally sound 3-dimensional forms.
 In 1992 she began creating sculptural jewelry with precious metals she wove by hand.
 By 2013, she was working larger scale, off-the-body, making lace by hand with industrial metals to create wall-mounted, ceiling-suspended and pedestal-supported sculpture.

-Her work is represented in the permanent collection of the Museum of Fine Arts, Boston, in private collections in California, Florida and New York, and was selected for “On the Edge”: The de Young Open, at the M. H. de Young Museum in San Francisco, CA (2020 – 2021).
+Her work is represented in the permanent collections of the Smithsonian Institution (Washington, DC), the Museum of Fine Arts, Boston (MA), and the Museum of the GIA (Carlsbad, CA); in private collections in California, Florida and New York; and was selected for “On the Edge”: The de Young Open, at the M. H. de Young Museum in San Francisco, CA (2020 – 2021).

 Berk presented “Transcending Textile Structures: Weaving and Lace Making with Metal”, an Artist Talk, at Ruth’s Table Gallery, San Francisco, CA (2019), and “Textile Techniques in Metal: (Un)Familiar Materials, (Un)Expected Methods” at the 8th Annual Portland Jewelry Symposium, Portland, OR (2015).
 She has taught at art centers and schools across the country, including the 92nd Street Y (NY); the University of California Extension/Santa Cruz (CA); the Mendocino Art Center (CA); and Metalwerx (MA).